aanderse/LdapRecord.com/source/docs/laravel/auth/quickstart.md

 ### Step 3: Modifying The Layout Blade View {#plain-view-setup}

-When we use plain LDAP authentication, an instance the LdapRecord `model` you have configured for authentication will be returned when calling the `Auth::user()` method.
+When we use plain LDAP authentication, an instance of the LdapRecord `model` you have configured for authentication will be returned when calling the `Auth::user()` method.
 This means that our currently published blade views will throw an exception due to using `Auth::user()->name` inside of the view file